-You should know how to measure a horse and especially how to estimate your horses weight and specify its height.
+Why measure your horse or pony’s height and weight … Because all caring horse owners should know how to measure their horse and certainly at least, how to estimate your horses weight or specify its height.

-Your horses weight measurement will be used to calculate how much feed it needs as well as dosage for wormers and other medicines.
-Your horses height is important if you are considering selling your horse or in some classes of competition.
+Your horses weight measurement should be used to calculate how much feed it needs as well as dosage for worming and other medications.

 Horse heights conversion table :